 Furthermore, the RObust Header Compression (ROHC) [SPJ10] specification defines a general and extendable framework for header compression.
 ROHC profiles [PS08] then specify protocol-specific compression mechanisms for protocols such as IP, UDP, and ESP.
 In contrast to the compression mechanisms employed in our Slimfit compression layer, ROHC profiles commonly employ stateful compression approaches with per-flow compression contexts.
 As a result, these approaches require additional context repair mechanisms that further increase the transmission overhead in lossy network environments.
 Lastly, the Generic Header Compression (GHC) mechanism was recently standardized as an extension of the 6LoWPAN header compression facilities [Bor14].
-GHC enables the compression algorithm.
+GHC enables the compression of generic protocol headers and header-like payloads via an LZ77-based compression algorithm.
 However, while specifically designed for the IP-based IoT, its generic nature prevents GHC, e.g., from rearranging the HIP message wire-format in order to realize additional compression potentials.
 As a result, GHC is prone to offer a significantly lower compression ratio for HIP DEX protocol messages than the presented Slimfit compression layer.